-As mentioned before in Section 1 some of the seismic stations are positioned in public buildingsthat are near the main roads.
+As mentioned before in Section 1 some of the seismic stations are positioned in public buildings that are near the main roads.
 This caused relatively noisy stations and one of the major source for the noise is cars.
-Various schools, municipality, and governmental buildings are used as a shelter for the seismic stations and these building are tend to positioned, located in urban areas with and connected by convenient transportation infrastructure.
-Consequently, these stations provide relatively noisy recordings with cars being one of the main noise sources.
+Various schools, municipality, and governmental buildings are used as a shelter for the seismic stations and these building are tend to positioned in urban areas with convenient transportation infrastructure.

-To demonstrate the effect of the cars in seismic noise measures, PLTA (latitude: 41.886 4041.886, longitude: 14.7893014.789) station is chosen (Figure 14).
-PLTA The station is located next to the municipality building of Palata in Central Italy, which has 2 intersections 50 m away from itwithin 50 m.
-Cars are detected manually in seismic trace in 13 days of 2019 by handvisually analyzing the data.
-In total, 7289 ear related car-related signals with time duration between 5 s and 20 s are chosen for further analysis in which Fast Fourier transforms (FFTs) are calculated (Figure 14).
-In Figure 15, it can be seen that the frequency information of the cars content of the analyzed car-related signals and peaks in PSD are overlapping overlap which means that in the period range between 9.5 s and 50 s 0.95 s and 0.06 s, cars can be considered as the main source of the noise.
+To demonstrate the effect of the cars in seismic noise measures, PLTA (latitude: 41.88640, longitude: 14.78930) station is chosen (Figure 14).
+PLTA station is located next to the municipality building of Palata in Central Italy, which has 2 intersections 240 50 m away from it.
+Cars are detected manually in 13 days of 2019 by hand.
+In total, 7289 car related signals with time duration between 5s and 20s are chosen for further analysis in which Fast Fourier transforms (FFTs) are calculated (Figure 14).
+In Figure 15, it can be seen that the frequency information of the cars and peaks in PSD are overlapping which means that in the period range between $9.5 \,\mathrm{s}$ and $50 \,\mathrm{s}$, cars can be considered as the main source of the noise.